Considering an English Major?

 The department is home to a wide variety of scholarly and creative interests, and our majors are an important part of department life.
 Students are generally encouraged to declare the major during their second year.
 If you would like to join the English department, contact the Director of Studies, for a short meeting to review the requirements.
 At that time, you can discuss your interests and which courses you have already taken toward the required ten classes.

 Once you are ready to declare, obtain a major declaration form from the Registrar's office.
-Bring your form to the English Office (Johnson Chapel room 001), where Ms. Bette Kanner will assist you in completing the form, choosing an advisor, and obtaining the proper signatures.
+Bring your form to the English Office (Johnson Chapel room 001), where Ms. Bette Kanner will assist you in completing the form, assigning an advisor, and obtaining the proper signatures.
 Welcome!

 English Majors are responsible for satisfying the following requirements: